 Course Course Description Credit Hrs.
 Contact Hrs.
-4000-level honors class at B or higher.
 HIST 3720 ADVANCED STUDY ABROAD: SPECIAL TOPICS (3) 3 3 Historical topics related to an approved university study abroad program.
 To be completed prior to participation in the study abroad program.
 May be repeated under different topics for a total of 6 credit hours.
 Cross-listed as SAB 4720/372.
 Prerequisites: Junior or senior status.
 Good academic standing and consent of department.
-HIST 4100 WOMEN IN THE MIDDLE AGES (3) 3 3 Topical and chronological survey of women in the Mediterranean and European world, with emphasis on their social, cultural and intellectual accomplishments.
+HIST 4100 WOMEN IN THE MIDDLE AGES (3) Topical and chronological survey of women in the Mediterranean and European world, with emphasis on their social, cultural and intellectual accomplishments.
 Special emphasis on realities and perceptions of the Judaic, Christian, and Islamic traditions.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
+3 3

-Prerequisite: Consent of the department.
-HIST 4123 ORAL HISTORY THEORY AND PRACTICE (3) 3 3 Training in oral history, with attention to the field's historical and theoretical development.
+HIST 4123 ORAL HISTORY THEORY AND PRACTICE (3) Training in oral history, with attention to the field's historical and theoretical development.
 Emphasis on the methodology of oral/video history in the context of public history topics.
 Students learn to prepare for, conduct, transcribe, and edit oral history interviews.
 Completed interviews will be offered to the University Archivist for possible inclusion in the CSU University Archives.
-Prerequisites: HIST 2220/222 or HIST 5400/400 or admission to LIMS certification program.
-HIST 4150 HISTORY OF ISLAM IN WEST AFRICA (3) 3 3 Islam as a religion and a social force that has continued to transform West Africa from the 7th century to the present.
-Prerequisites: Consent of Department.
-HIST 4250 HISTORY OF AFRICAN PHILOSOPHY (3) 3 3 History of debates in and on African philosophy by African, European, and American scholars since 1945.
-Prerequisites: Consent of Department.
-HIST 4301 THE ERA OF THE FRENCH REVOLUTION (3) 3 3 Background and development of the French Revolution.
-Prerequisite: Consent of the department.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
+3 3 HIST 4150 HISTORY OF ISLAM IN WEST AFRICA (3) Islam as a religion and a social force that has continued to transform West Africa from the 7th century to the present.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
+3 3 HIST 4250 HISTORY OF AFRICAN PHILOSOPHY (3) History of debates in and on African philosophy by African, European, and American scholars since 1945.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
+3 3 HIST 4301 THE ERA OF THE FRENCH REVOLUTION (3) Background and development of the French Revolution.
+3 3